Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: Establish a campus safety committee composed of stakeholders to analyze procedures that are related to campus safety.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety

 Strategy 2: Participate in campus safety audit.